DataJuggler/IClonePythonUpdater/README.md

 I am sure there will be some replacements or advanced search and replace features needed to make this more useful.
 I just wanted to stub something out and create a work in progress.

 If something doesn't work, create an Issue here on this Project's Issue tab and I will try and fix it.
-Please attached the file that is giving you a problem.
+Please attach the file that is giving you a problem.
 If the file you need converted is private, you may send it to me via email.
 My email is listed here on Git Hub or you can email me at info@datajuggler.com

 If it helps you let me know by leaving a star.